Student Employment Handbook - Employment Pay Plan, Payroll and Benefits

 Pay Raise Procedures

-- Pay raises can be made at the department's discretion, throughout the year, by submitting a Pay Raise Request Form to the Career Services.
+- Pay raises can be made at the department's discretion, throughout the year, by submitting a Pay Raise Request Form to the Career Exploration and Development.
 Pay raises are effective on a Sunday, work week begin date.

 - Reasons for pay raises include merit, rewarding job performance, change in responsibilities, or any special qualifications or training required to maintain the position.

-- Sign up for Direct Deposit in FlashLine (go to the My HR tab, then the Employment Details box) or download and complete the Direct Deposit form.
+- Sign up for Direct Deposit in FlashLine (go to Employee, Dashboard, then select Payroll Direct Deposit from the quick links at the top).

 Electronic Pay Stubs

-- All student employees can view an electronic pay stub online in FlashLine, including year-to-date earnings and deductions.
-Login to FlashLine, click on Employee on the left side bar, Dashboard.
+- All student employees can view and print pay stubs online by logging into FlashLine, clicking on Employee on the left side bar, and then Dashboard.

 Bi-weekly Payroll Schedule